 Adolescent girls are bombarded with marketing that stigmatizes their developing bodies and is often highly susceptible to advertising pressure.
 Part of protecting children’s health is destigmatizing the changes happening in their bodies, so they do not internalize marketing that tells them their bodies are unclean or smelly and need products containing harmful chemicals.
 Companies reinforce and capitalize on this sense of insecurity with products like Summer’s Eve’s “Ultimate Odor Protection” body wash with boric acid, a reproductive toxicant.

-As we mark National Children’s Health Month and celebrate Vaginal Health Week, please join me in taking action:
+As we mark National Children’s Health Month, please join us in taking action:

-- Register for WVE’s Intimate Care Products 201 webinar to learn more.
+3. Watch the replay for WVE’s Intimate Care Products 201 webinar here. *Passcode is N50=Ri.=

-- Please support WVE’s ongoing work to protect children’s environmental health with a regular donation of just $5!
+4. Please support WVE’s ongoing work to protect children’s environmental health with a regular donation of just $5!
+Click here.